-Name Board Position Additional Responsibilities Michael Watson Chairman and Non- Executive Director Group Chairman Robert Forness Non-Executive Director Robert Forness is the CEO and CUO of Multi-Strat, a Canopius Group affiliate Mark Berry Independent Non-Executive Director Charles Cooper Executive Director CRe Chief Executive Officer and CRe Chief Underwriting Officer Neil Robertson Non-Executive Director Sheldon Lacy Non-Executive Director
+Name Board Position Additional Responsibilities Sheldon Lacy Chairman and Non-Executive Director Group Chief Risk & Governance Officer Mark Berry Independent Non-Executive Director Charles Cooper Executive Director Chief Executive Officer and Group Global Head of Reinsurance Jesse DeCouto Executive Director Chief Underwriting Officer and Group Head of Product - Reinsurance Tonia Morgan Executive Director Chief Financial Officer

-The Board of Directors is guided by CRe's Bye-Laws, Corporate Governance Framework and Enterprise Risk Management Framework.
-Given the majority of CRe's business comes from an internal quota share, the Board of Directors has not appointed any formal board committees.
-Given CRe is a wholly owned subsidiary of Canopius Group, its activities are overseen by Committees designated by the Group board, such as the Audit Committee and the Risk Committee.
+The Board meets at regular intervals and is guided by the Company's Bye-Laws, Corporate Governance Framework and Enterprise Risk Management Framework.
+The Board has not appointed any formal board committees.
+Given that the Company is a wholly owned subsidiary of the Group, its activities are supported by Committees designated by the Group Board of Directors (the "Group Board"), such as the Audit Committee and the Risk Committee.

-CRe's senior management is responsible for the day-to-day management of CRe and is held accountable by the Board.
+The Company's senior management is responsible for the day-to-day management of the Company and provide regular reporting to the Board thereby enabling effective monitoring of business activities and control environments.

-CRe outsources many of its operational functions to other Canopius Group entities.
+The Company outsources many of its back office operational functions to other Group entities.